2020 Best Colleges and Universities in Louisiana

 Four of the top universities are located in Louisiana’s Crescent City: New Orleans.

-University of Holy Cross – This institute of higher education ranks #55 among other regional colleges in the south, and it accepts 100% of its applicants.
-Tuition and fees here average $12,000 annually.
+University of Holy Cross – This institute of higher education ranks #35 among other national liberal arts colleges, and it accepts 40% of its applicants.
+Tuition and fees here average $14,720 annually.

 Louisiana offers plenty of opportunities to study at institutes of higher education, and students can make their college experience a memorable one here.

 Click here to learn more about the ranking methodology that we used to compile this list.

 Congratulations!
 If you represent a college or university that is included in this list, please collect your seal below.